Sanmandresy/Coding-Challenges/Vampire Number/readme.md

-In order to use it: Install node V16.13.0 then open this file on your IDE : I use VSCode so I have to run "node vampire.js" on it
+In order to use it: Install node V16.13.0 then open this file on your IDE : I use VSCode so I have to run "node 'name of the app'.js" on it